 - Brown the beef and sausage over a medium-high heat along with the veggies.

 - Once the meat is cooked through, add the canned tomatoes, tomato paste, and Italian seasoning.
 Save the tomato can and let this mixture cook for about 5-10 minutes or so.
+You can mash the whole tomatoes down during this time.

 - Next add the tomato can worth of water to the skillet along with the pasta.
 Simmer until the pasta is cooked to just al dente, add more water if needed.